 This genetic line has long since been extinct and the breed hasn’t been recognized by any kennel club since 1901.

 Modern Pocket Beagles are simply an attempted recreation of the original Pocket Beagle.
 They are not recognized as a unique breed or variety of Beagle.

 So we’ve talked about the Pocket Beagle’s background and small size, but how different is the Pocket Beagle compared to the Beagle?

-To really discuss Beagle vs Pocket Beagle, let’s briefly cover the traits of the full sized Beagle before we move on to a more detailed discussion of the Pocket Beagle.
+To really discuss Beagle vs Pocket Beagle, let’s briefly cover the traits of the full sized Beagle before we move on to a more detailed discussion of the micro Beagle.

 On average, the Beagle is between 13 and 16 inches in height and 20 to 30 pounds in weight.

 The Beagle has a moderately domed skull with large eyes, moderately low hanging ears, and a square, medium length muzzle.

 It has a dense, medium length double coat and sheds year round, but more heavily in the spring as it loses its winter coat.

 Beagles have a friendly, inquisitive, and cheerful disposition.